Jerry D. Thompson: Career

 In 2001, Thompson was named Regents Professor of History by the Texas A&M University System Board of Regents.
 He has received numerous awards in recognition of his scholarship, including the Minnie Stevens Piper Fellowship; T.R.
 Fehrenback Award, by the Texas Historical Commission; Kate Broocks Bates Award, by the Texas State Historical Association; Gaspar Perez de Villagra Award, by the Historical Society of New Mexico; and Barry Goldwater Award, by the Arizona Historical Society.

 In 2008, his book Cortina: Defending the Mexican Name in Texas won the Texas Institute of Letters award for "Best Scholarly Book."
-Thompson won over sixteen other nominees.
-The book is a biography of controversial Mexican revolutionary, bandit, and folk hero Juan Cortina (1824–1894).
-Thompson told the Laredo Morning Times that he did not seek to portray Cortina as an heroic figure because "he was a very flawed individual, but I tried to be objective and tell the truth."
-With records on Cortina scattered from Laredo to Mexico City to Yale University, Thompson spent twenty years on the project.

-In 1861, Cortina, nominally loyal to the Union, confronted Confederate States of America Colonel Santos Benavides in a battle in Zapata.
-Because Cortina lacked the resources to fight, Benavides decisively defeated him.
-As Thompson studied both men, he concluded that Cortina "completely overshadowed Benavides", for whom a Laredo elementary school is named.

-In November 2008, Thompson elaborated further on his book before a group of United South High School students in Laredo: "Cortina defended people who were unable to defend themselves.
-There is so little written about him, but he is the only person in history to have a war named after him."
-While Cortina defeated the Texas Rangers, the U.S. Army thereafter subdued him.
-Thompson noted that little is included about Cortina in history books because "history is written by the winners."

 Other Thompson works are Civil War in the Southwest, A Wild and Vivid Land: An Illustrated History of the South Texas Border, and Into the Far, Wild Country: True Tales of the Old Southwest.

 Thompson is a former president of the Texas State Historical Association.
-In the fall of 2017, Thompson offered a continuing education non-credit weekly class, "The History of Laredo," which will consist of field trips, guest speakers, and lectures."
+In the fall of 2017, Thompson offered a continuing education non-credit weekly class, "The History of Laredo," which consists of field trips, guest speakers, and lectures.